Hidetaka

 "Don't do it."

 I was disappointed.
 Yes, you're Japanese.
-I cut my hair, which you liked, and left home.
-However, the group of students quickly disbanded, and I endured prolonged torture.
+I cut my hair, which you liked, and left.
+However, the group of students quickly disbanded, and I endured long torture.
 It was a living hell where my flesh was torn apart.

 You found me.
 You used your family name to get me out and took care of me.
 There were no words between us.
 We didn't know how to start.
-Reasons to hate and reasons to be sorry were mixed.
-The chasm of conflict was deep, but it wasn't an unbridgeable wound.
+With reasons to hate and reasons to be sorry all mixed up.
+The rift of conflict was deep, but it wasn't an unbridgeable wound.

-When the long winter passed and spring arrived, I unintentionally recalled the past.
-That touch as you stroked my braided hair.
+When the long winter passed and spring arrived, I idly recalled the past.
+That touch that caressed my braided hair.

 "Young Master, should I grow my hair out?"